Steps to Statues-a Walk In Progress

-During #Lockdown in an attempt to stay healthy and sane I accepted a steps challenge and tried to do some walking whilst working from home.
-As walking without purpose seems a bit dull, I tried to walk or cycle each day to a local statue -a result of my current obsession with statues arising from the fact that I am jointly charged with commissioning one for the Jack Leslie Campaign.
-And of course scrutiny of statues is an opportunity to re-examine history.
+During #Lockdown last year, in an attempt to stay healthy and sane I accepted a steps challenge from work and tried to do a daily walk as a break from working at home.
+As walking without purpose is a bit dull, I visited statues – a result of my current obsession arising from the fact that I am jointly charged with commissioning one for the Jack Leslie Campaign.

 A Spriggan is mythical creature from Cornwall, and this delightful sculpture was put up in 1995 by Marilyn Collins (read more here)

 Elthorne Park is my local park, it’s urban, and has within it a peace garden (see note 1 below ) and a football pitch where I once tackled Johann Cruyff-but that’s another story!
 It also has this mysterious and rather wonderful piece pictured above -I’m trying to find out more about it!
 Let me know if you have any info.

 Waterlow (1822 – 1906) was an English philanthropist and Liberal Party politician, as well as Lord Mayor of London, principally remembered for donating Waterlow Park to the public as “a garden for the gardenless”.
 The statue was constructed by Frank Taubamn, and shows Waterlow holding a hat, umbrella and key.
 From a gap in the railings on the Southern part of Waterlow Park you can peek into Highgate cemetery and see a bust of Marx (see below).
 Within the park is Lauderdale house-2 small statuettes by steps

 MARY WOOLSTONECROFT (Newington Green)